content-left-bg.png

 Differentiate and access

-The Reading and Writing Centre builds teachers' understanding of:
+The Language and Literacy team builds teachers' understanding of:

-• how to differentiate the teaching and learning environment, curriculum and assessment materials to meet the learning and access needs of students with reading disorders.
+• how to differentiate the teaching and learning environment, curriculum and assessment materials to meet the learning and access needs of students with reading and writing disorders.

 Building the evidence base

-The Reading and Writing Centre partners with internal and external organisations to build the evidence base in the field of reading and writing disorders.
+The Language and Literacy team partners with internal and external organisations to build the evidence base in the field of reading and writing disorders.

 Book: Reading Success in the Primary Years